cape-town-testing/meetup/2017-Q2/README.md

 - Submitted by Pi Delport:

+Thanks for the great meetup! :) I have some things I'd like to share:

 First, if you're interested in injection attacks and testing for them, you might be interested in this compendium of strings that may break systems:

 https://github.com/minimaxir/big-list-of-naughty-strings